SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/933#8](https://judge.softuni.org/Contests/Practice/Index/933#8).

-## What Have We Learned from This Chapter??
+## What Have We Learned from This Chapter?

 We can repeat a block of code using a **`for` loop**: